ezraroi/Human-AI-Collab/embodied-engagement-conditions.md

 # Embodied Engagement Conditions
 The three content-level prerequisites that determine whether symbolic material ([Channel 2](channel-2-symbolic.md)) can sustain productive **C1 ↔ C2 coupling** rather than remaining purely abstract.
 These conditions specify what properties symbolic material must possess to become metabolically active and **enable** the transformation pathway.
 When these conditions are met, the **[Integrated Circuit Board](the-integrated-circuit-board.md) is more likely to engage**; when they are absent, processing tends to remain **Channel-2 dominant** and **[PSB](protein-shake-brain-psb.md) risk increases**.
 ### System Role:
-Embodied Engagement Conditions function as the **input filter** for the transformation system, determining whether sustained **C1 ↔ C2 coupling** can occur within the [Recursive Metabolic Loop](recursive-metabolic-loop.md).
+Embodied Engagement Conditions function as the **input filter** for the transformation system, determining whether sustained C1 ↔ C2 coupling can occur during within-session metabolic processing that may contribute to completed [Recursive Metabolic Loop](recursive-metabolic-loop.md) cycles.
 They govern the critical threshold at which symbolic material transitions from inert information to embodied tension, influencing whether [Alpha-Function](alpha-function.md) can engage in genuine transformation versus remaining offline.
 This object explains **differential outcomes**: why some AI output produces insight and capacity growth while other output produces limited change—or increases PSB risk.
 ### The Three Conditions:
 **1. Functional Alterity**